-Dr. Adam Pajan is faculty member at the University of Oklahoma’s American Organ Institute and an award winning recitalist.
-He has performed throughout the US and Germany and a frequent performer on NPR’s program Pipedreams.
+Dr. Adam Pajan is a faculty member at the University of Oklahoma’s American Organ Institute.
+An award winning recitalist., he has performed throughout the US and Germany and is a frequent performer on NPR’s program Pipedreams.
 Adam is director of music at a church in OKC, conductor of the Oklahoma Master Chorale and an organ technician.
 Come hear why Michael Barone of Pipedreams called him “…a rising star definitely worth watching.”

 Discover more about Dr. Adam Pajan including pictures, performance videos and more on his SNC:AGO profile page.
 Click Here.

 Join the members of the Southern Nevada Chapter of the AGO as they celebrate the holidays with their annual Advent & Christmas Recital.
 This special event includes classical, traditional, and familiar holiday favorites on the great organ at UNLV.
 The entertaining program features the organ, instrumentalists, vocalists and other surprises.

 ORGAN + CELLO: Since forming Svyati Duo in 2009 Rebecca Hepplewhite (cello) and Julian Collings (organ) have gained international critical acclaim for concert performances and commercial CD releases (three albums on the Regent Records label).
 Heralded as 'exemplary' performers by Fanfare Magazine, their concert engagements have taken them to venues throughout Europe, the United States and Asia.